giulianopz/lfcs/domains/2-operation-of-running-systems/f.md

 Alternatively, use a here document or pass a file with `-f`.

-To list the user’s pending jobs run the atq or at -l command: `atq`
+To list the user's pending jobs run the atq or at -l command: `atq`

 To remove a pending job invoke the atrm or at -r command followed by the job number: `atrm 9`